frontenddogma/web-development-glossary/manuscript/f.md

 : → Control flow

 Fluent Design System
 : A design language developed in 2017 by Microsoft.
-Fluent Design is a revamp of Microsoft Design Language 2 that includes guidelines for the designs and interactions used within software designed for all Windows 10 devices and platforms.
+Fluent Design is a revamp of Microsoft Design Language 2 that includes guidelines for the designs and interactions used within software designed for all Windows&nbsp;10 devices and platforms.
 The system is based on five key components: Light, Depth, Motion, Material, and Scale.
 The new design language includes more prominent use of motion, depth, and translucency effects.&nbsp;[†](#w-fluent-design)

 Fluid
 : → Liquid